Get ready for a journey of discovery, with a Bachelor of Science - Pathway to Teaching (Primary/ Secondary) at Western.

 Get a taste of what it’s like to work in the real world, with field-day visits throughout your degree.

-Depending on your units, you could qualify to be a member of the Australian Mathematical Society, the Statistical Board of Australia, the Australian Society for Microbiology, Environmental Health Australia, the list goes on.
+Depending on your subjects, you could qualify to be a member of the Australian Society for Microbiology and Environmental Health Australia, the list goes on.

 Interactions between people and animals are increasing due to our reliance on animals for companionship and food production.
 This major will enable you to develop a deep understanding of these issues, through studies of animal behaviour, animal health and welfare, animal nutrition, animal production, animal reproduction, and human-animal interactions.
 You will have access to diverse on-campus animal facilities including reptiles, native mammals, sheep, cattle and deer and off-campus organisations such as wildlife parks, zoos and farms.